Aerospace & Defense: Design Tolerance & Analysis Software Practical Usage

 APPLICATION – Missile Guidance System

-Objective: Development of infrared camera had either a wide angle or narrow angle view that were switched as needed to pick up the tracking signal on missile
+Objective: Develop of a new infrared targeting system with both a wide and narrow angle view that were switched as needed to pick up the tracking signal for the missile.

 - Better by developing more functionally-rich products